Nithi-Github/git-github/README.md

 # git-github
-My first Git Repository Project
+My first Git Repository
+This is for Tutorial Purpose